 But the pandemic is not over, and digital innovation continues to take place in a consistently uncertain and volatile global context.
 The requirement for adaptability and agility in digital learning is ongoing, and the development of learning technology must not only continue at pace but must also reflect and respond to the VUCA world that it aims to serve.

 So how exactly do we stay on track?
-At Impact, we believe there are four important perspectives that will help when designing digital learning technologies in a VUCA environment:
+At Impact, we believe four important perspectives will help when designing digital learning technologies in a VUCA environment:

 Learning is the work

 As the pace at which we need to learn increases, we can no longer afford to separate knowledge transfer from learning transfer.
 In other words, we need to be able to use new knowledge directly and immediately, which means breaking down the boundary between learning about the work and actually doing the work.